Mariana Budjeryn

 Guest Author

-Mariana Budjeryn (@mbudjeryn) is a Research Associate with the Project of Managing the Atom (MTA) at the Harvard Kennedy School’s Belfer Center for Science and International Affairs.
-Formerly, she held appointments as a Stanton Nuclear Security Fellow at MTA, a fellow at Harvard Davis Center for Russian and Eurasian Studies, and as a visiting professor at Tufts University and the Peace Research Institute Frankfurt.
+Mariana Budjeryn (@mbudjeryn) is a Senior Research Associate at the Harvard Kennedy School Belfer Center’s Project on Managing the Atom (MTA).
+She is the author of a new book Inheriting the Bomb: The Collapse of the USSR and the Nuclear Disarmament of Ukraine (Johns Hopkins University Press, 2023).
+Formerly, she held appointments as a Stanton Nuclear Security Fellow at MTA, and a visiting professor at Tufts University and the Peace Research Institute Frankfurt.

-She holds a PhD in Political Science and an MA in International Relations from Central European University (formerly) in Budapest, Hungary, and a BA in Political Science from the Kyiv-Mohyla Academy in Ukraine.
+She holds a PhD in Political Science and an MA in International Relations from Central European University (formerly in Budapest, Hungary), and a BA in Political Science from the Kyiv-Mohyla Academy in Ukraine.
+She is also on LinkedIn.

 Articles by this author: